swannodette/swannodette.github.com/_posts/2013-11-07-clojurescript-101.md

 This will create a template project that so you don't worry about configuring `lein-cljsbuild` yourself.

+Unless otherwise noted files are relative to the project directory.

-Change the `:dependencies` in `async-tut1/project.clj` file to look like the following:
+Change the `:dependencies` in the `project.clj` file to look like the following:

 ```
 :dependencies [[org.clojure/clojure "1.5.1"]